sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - mlir
      - Y
      - The output mlir file name (including path)
+   * - debug
+     - N
+     - If open debug, immediate model file will keep; or will remove after conversion done
+   * - tolerance
+     - N
+     - Minimum similarity tolerance to model transform

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.